-Since the Company has a very simple structure and has no staff so it put in place a diversity policy which essentially concerns the composition of its board of directors.
-This policy implies that several elements be taken into account, such as the compliance with legal requirements and the Code, but also the reference shareholders representation, the complementarity of expertise and skills, the diversity of funcions, the age, the transition from one generation to another, the gender, the independence, the motivation, the personal qualities, the availability, etc.
+Since the Company has a very simple structure and has no staff it put in place a diversity policy which essentially concerns the composition of its board of directors.
+This policy implies that several elements must be taken into account, such as the compliance with legal requirements and the Code, but also the reference shareholders representation, the complementarity of expertise and skills, the diversity of functions, the age, the transition from one generation to another, the gender, the independence, the motivation, the personal qualities, the availability, etc.

-Article 518bis §1 of the Company Code, now Article 7:86 §1 of the CAC, requires minimum one third of the board members to have a gender that is different from that of the other members.
+Article 7:86 §1 of the CAC, requires minimum one third of the board members to have a gender that is different from that of the other members.
 The required minimum number is rounded to the nearest whole number.
-The composition of the board with 7 male and 3 female members complied with the legal requirements.
+The composition of the board with 7 male and 3 female members complies with the legal requirements.